carloswilsonperez/code-challenge/README.md

-# Code Challenge February 2018
+# Code Challenge February 2018 - Carlos A. Wilson

 This repo contins a **preliminary** solution to the **Code Challenge** that can be found here:  https://www.notion.so/myrna/Backend-Coding-Challenge-c5375d4e6ff740649e7c4631f4af0683